-For most of the year Córdoba hides a secret behind closed doors… But if you find yourself in Córdoba in May you might wonder about the lines of people outside average looking apartment buildings.
+For most of the year Córdoba hides a secret behind closed doors… But if you find yourself in Córdoba in May you might wonder about the lines of people outside average-looking apartment buildings.

-What are they are waiting for?
+What are they waiting for?
 Well, they’re after a glimpse of the secret gardens of Córdoba, revealed during a festival in the first two weeks of the month called Los Patios de Córdoba, or ‘The Patios of Córdoba”.

 Córdoba is a beautiful and fascinating place to visit at any time of year, but visiting in May is just a little more special.

 Where is Córdoba and why should you go?

 Córdoba sits in the middle of Andalucía, within easy travelling distance of Seville, Malaga and Granada.
-It’s inland position lends itself to chilly winters and boiling summers, so May is actually the perfect time to visit Córdoba, after the freeze and before and heat hits!
+Its inland position lends itself to chilly winters and boiling summers, so May is actually the perfect time to visit Córdoba after the freeze and before and heat hits!

 It’s one of those places that’s changed hands many times.
 Each group has left behind elements of their time in the city, making Córdoba the eclectic city it is today.

-Córdoba has the second oldest Old Town in Europe, and if you’ve travelled in Europe you’ll know that almost every place has an Old Town, so that’s saying something!
+Córdoba has the second oldest Old Town in Europe, and if you’ve travelled in Europe, you’ll know that almost every place has an Old Town, so that’s saying something!

-There are so many great things to see and do in Córdoba and it’s a wonderful destination to visit at any time of year, but Los Patios makes May a particularly great time to visit.
+There are so many great things to see and do in Córdoba, and it’s a wonderful destination to visit at any time of year, but Los Patios makes May a particularly great time to visit.

 What is Los Patios de Córdoba?

-Dating back to the Roman times, houses in Córdoba were built with a central courtyard.
-These were often filled with water features and plants to keep the homes cool in the heat of the summer and over time these secret gardens have become more and more elaborate.
+Dating back to Roman times, houses in Córdoba were built with a central courtyard.
+These were often filled with water features and plants to keep the homes cool in the heat of the summer, and over time these secret gardens have become more and more elaborate.

 And seriously, these gardens in Córdoba are like works of art.
-It’s not just flowers, but mosaics, water features, trees and wells too.
+It’s not just flowers but mosaics, water features, trees and wells too.

 Practical info for planning a trip to the Cordoba Patio Festival

-The map groups the patios together to guide you in different directions but you could seriously spend days seeing them all!
+The map groups the patios together to guide you in different directions, but you could seriously spend days seeing them all!
 Especially since the most popular patios will usually have a line outside.

-Our strategy for seeing the patios was to pick the ones we really wanted to see and were prepared to wait for, and pop into any others along the way where we didn’t need to wait in line.
+Our strategy for seeing the patios was to pick the ones we really wanted to see and were prepared to wait for and pop into any others along the way where we didn’t need to wait in line.

-Of course, this is the south of Spain, and so all but a few patios are closed during siesta time, which runs from about 2pm until 5 or 6pm.
-This is the perfect time to pause for some tapas!
+Of course, this is the south of Spain, and so all but a few patios are closed during siesta time, which runs from about 2 pm until 5 or 6 pm.

 Los Patios de Córdoba is a free festival, but often homeowners will leave out a tray where you can leave a tip if you enjoyed the patio.
 The upkeep of these beautiful gardens can’t be cheap!